 Customer Service and Communication Skills

-Poker dealers represent the face of the establishments they work for.
-Hence, possessing excellent customer service and communication skills is imperative.
+Poker dealers are the face of the establishments they work for.
+Hence, it is imperative that they possess excellent customer service and communication skills.

 Dealing with players who attribute their bad luck and losses to the dealer requires patience and effective communication.